xbeat/Machine-Learning/README.md

 Introduction to Banach Spaces

 A Banach space is a complete normed vector space.
 In simpler terms, it's a vector space with a notion of distance that allows us to talk about convergence of sequences.

+## Visualizing Data Beyond Bar and Line Charts

+Size-encoded Heatmap

+Size-encoded heatmaps improve upon traditional heatmaps by adding a size component to each cell.
+This enhancement makes it easier to interpret exact values and reduces visual clutter, especially for values close to zero.
+The technique is particularly useful when dealing with datasets where both color and size can convey meaningful information.

 ## Accelerating Data Processing and Model Training with Python